vidstack/player/apps/site/app/docs/[lib]/player/[2]core-concepts/[5]state-management/[lib=react]/page.md

 ## Media Provider

-The following hook provides you with a reference to the current `MediaProvider`:
+The `useMediaProvider` hook provides you with a reference to the current `MediaProvider`:

 ```tsx
 import { useMediaProvider } from '@vidstack/react';